 Where are you right now?
 You may be thinking, like I did a few years back ... did I even eat any vegetables today?
 Yep, there was a time when I realized that vegetables were almost totally missing from my diet.
 I'm not sure what spiked this realization.
 Maybe it was because of what I'd read about the health benefits of eating plants or because I was getting older or because I just wasn't feeling up to par.
 I've always liked vegetables, but sometimes they seemed like an afterthought and weren't always that interesting.
-At any rate, I decided getting started as a plant-based eater needed to go on my to-do list.
+At any rate, getting started as a plant-based eater needed to be a priority on my to-do list!
 Does this sound like you?

 "Did I eat enough vegetables today?"

-That all changed when I decided to make vegetables and plant-based cooking the main focus.
+I made fruits, vegetables, grains, legumes and plant-based cooking the main focus.
 I started this website to keep track, and paid attention to interesting recipes brimming with vegetables.
 It wasn't all that hard, and getting started can be easy for you, too.
 It can be as easy as doing something new every week.
 Something like trying non-dairy milk, having a smoothie for breakfast, or trying a deli meat alternative.
 By the end of the year, you'll have 52 new habits.

 Why Eat a Plant-based Diet and What is It?

+Why eat plants?
 In a nutshell, plant eaters live longer, healthier lives with fewer problems like heart disease, high blood pressure, obesity or diabetes.
 They also usually have fewer aches and pains.
 It's never too late to start.
 Many of these conditions are reversible.
-Plant eaters have healthy bones and higher blood protein levels than omnivores and average fewer nutrient deficiencies, as well. (source) Read more about why you should eat a plant-based diet.
+Plant eaters have healthy bones and higher blood protein levels than omnivores and average fewer nutrient deficiencies, as well. (source)

 "Plant eaters live longer, healthier lives..."